Event Key Details

-With the benefit of last year’s experience, we’ve pulled together this handy guide for anyone attending the Chelsea Flower Show for the first time.
-Whether you’re a seasoned garden enthusiast or simply curious about the event, these tips and insights will help you make the most of your visit – and avoid some easy to make mistakes as a first-timer!
+This year, with that experience under our belt, we’ve pulled together a handy guide for anyone attending the Chelsea Flower Show 2026.
+Whether you’re a seasoned garden enthusiast or a first-time visitor, these tips and insights will help you make the most of your day — and avoid some of the easy-to-make first-timer mistakes we learned from last year!

 What to Expect at the RHS Chelsea Flower Show